shubham-naithani/devbhoomi-opticals-be/docs/STAFF_GUIDE.md

 - **Prices (MRP) are set automatically** based on cost — you'll never need to calculate this yourself.
 - **Every order automatically updates stock** — no manual stock adjustment needed for normal sales.
 - If something looks wrong (a price, a stock number, an order stuck in the wrong status), flag it to the admin rather than trying to force a workaround — several numbers in the system (revenue, profit reports) depend on things being recorded consistently.
+- Discontinued items are intentionally still visible in lookups like Quick Price Check (so you can still answer a customer's question) but cannot be sold through New Order — if "Start walk-in order" from Price Check seems to skip an item, that's expected: it only carries over items that are still active.